Hagi Ōkan Highway: Summary

-Hagi Ōkan was well built with steeper sections paved, intermediary tea houses, Ichirizuka (4 km) distance markers, and Pine Trees lining the highway.
-At the end of the Edo Period, it was famously used by young warriors travelling towards Edo to strategize against and eventually bring about the downfall of the Shogunate.
-After the Meiji Restoration (1868) users declined and the highway fell into disuse.
+During the Bakumatsu period, it was famously used by anti-Shogunate forces in the Boshin War which toppled the shogunate.
+After the Meiji Restoration (1868) the highway fell into disuse.
 Some of the steeper mountain sections were abandoned.

 Today

-Today much of the old Hagi Ōkan has been built over by the modern National Highway 262 (the section between Yamaguchi and Sasanami is Prefectural Highway 62).
-This modern highway is an important link between Hagi City, Yamaguchi City and Hofu City.
+Today much of the old Hagi Ōkan has been built over by the modern Japan National Route 262 (the section between Yamaguchi and Sasanami is Yamaguchi Prefectural Highway 62).
+This modern highway is an important link between Hagi, Yamaguchi and Hōfu.
 Parts of the old road around Akaragi and Sasanami remain in the original state or have been rebuilt in the original state.
 A program to restore these sections began in 1977.
 In 1989 the full length of the Highway and its related historical places was given Heritage Listing.

 In 1996, the highway was listed as one of the "100 Historical Highways of Japan" by the Agency for Cultural Affairs.
 In 2004, the section from Hagi to Yamaguchi was listed as one of the "500 Roads to Walk in Japan", and in 2007, it was listed as one of the "Beautiful Japanese Highways".